deput/UIHorizontalTableView/README.md

 }
 @end
 ```
 All rest is to implement delegate & datasource methods as UITableView.
-Here UIHozizontalTableView has its own UIHorizontalTableViewDelegate protocol which is very similar to UITableViewDelegate.
+Here UIHozizontalTableView has its own UIHorizontalTableViewDelegate protocol which extends protocol UITableViewDelegate.
+The delegate methods are much alike ones in UITableview.
 ```objectivec
 - (CGFloat) tableView:(UITableView *)tableView widthForRowAtIndexPath:(NSIndexPath *)indexPath{
     return desiredWidth;